Poppies: Wave is a sweeping arch of bright red poppy heads suspended on towering stalks.

 IWM North is presenting Wave while its sister institution, IWM London, is presenting Weeping Window.
-At the end of the tour, the two sculptures will go into the long-term ownership of the Imperial War Museums and become part of IWM’s permanent collection.
+At the end of the tour they will become part of the Imperial War Museums’ collection.

 In 2018, in addition to the Poppy sculptures, IWM will present Making a New World, a season of innovative exhibitions, installations and immersive experiences at IWM North and IWM London which will explore how the First World War has shaped the society we live in today.

 Dates subject to change